Writing a content page¶

 When selecting another template while one is already in place and has already been modified, a window appears to confirm the template change.

-To reset the template (i.e. erase the custom modifications and go back to the original state of the template):
+To reset the template, that is, to erase the custom modifications and go back to the original state of the template:

-Although content pages can be shared using their URL, they can also be made available to the portal users via the navigation bar, or even set as main landing page (i.e. homepage) of the portal.
+Although content pages can be shared using their URL, they can also be made available to the portal users via the navigation bar or even set as the portal's main landing page (homepage).
 These configurations are set in the Look & feel > Navigation section of the back office (see Configuring the navigation menu).